 To access this service

 Complete a Strategic Content Request Form and return to your Diversity Advisor – Disability.

 Dates and deadlines

-The program runs from October 1 to April 30.
-Your application should be submitted at the beginning of the Term 1 and can be renewed for Term 2.
+The program runs throughout the year.
+Your application should be submitted at the beginning of Term 1 and renewed prior to each term.